ziqbal/rpiresiniosensehatpython/README.md

-# Raspberry Pi / Resin.IO / Sense Hat / Python
+# Raspberry Pi / Resin.IO / Sense Hat / Python / Snake

 Snake game written in Python using the Gyroscope on a Sense Hat attached to a Raspberry Pi 3.